happylabdab2/happylabdab2/README.md

 - 💞️ I’m looking to collaborate on web pages
 - 📫 How to reach me, rx48428@pausd.us or royanxu015@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I found a cross-site scripting vulnerability on a major brand!
+- ⚡ Fun fact: I found a xss vulnerability on a major brand!
 - When you look at a goose, you become a goose; when you are a goose, you are technically a goose!